-Two installers are provided for an installation using the classic license model: ForceEdgeUI and ForceEdgeNode.
+Two installers are provided for an on premise installation: ForceEdgeUI and ForceEdgeNode.
 These are installed by the customer themselves, or by a FORCAM service provider.

 ForceEdgeUI contains the entire user interface including all functions and is installed first.

-ForceEdgeNode contains the Edge node and can be installed as often as needed, since the number of nodes in FORCAM FORCE EDGE is not limited, it only depends on the license purchased.
+ForceEdgeNode contains the Edge node and can be installed as often as needed, since the number of nodes in FORCAM FORCE EDGE is not limited, it only depends on the subscription model purchased.
 This defines how many nodes can be created and how many controllers can be connected per node.